Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 The data in the Rental Property Business Licence credential is sourced from applicant identity credentials and municipal systems of record.
 Some information is generated directly by the Issuer, while other elements are verified against trusted external sources.

+- **Business Licence Filing** – the information provided by or on behalf of the applicant during the licence application or renewal process.
+- **City of Vancouver Business Licence System** – system-generated data such as licence number, revision number, and timestamps.
-- **Applicant identity** – via the BC Person Credential (high-assurance, Level 3 trusted digital identity).
+- **Foundational Identity Verification** – the applicant’s identity is confirmed using the BC Person Credential.
-- **Primary address history** – verified using ICBC address records or the Person Credential, for short-term rental licence applications.
-- **Property ownership** – verified against internal systems, for long-term rental licence applications.
+- **Property Ownership Verification** – records are checked through internal systems of record to confirm ownership or authorized use of the property.
-- **Authorization** – verified by requiring an Owner’s Letter of Authorization if the applicant is not the property owner, for short term rental applications.
+- **Authorization Verification** – an Owner’s Letter of Authorization, where applicable, is collected and retained.

-The source of each attribute is described in the Attributes section.
+The source of each attribute is described in [Section 4.3 Attributes](#43-attributes).

 #### 3.3.1 Data Updates

 When a credential is issued, its data reflects the business licence record at the time of issuance.
-Changes to licence records (e.g., business trade name, ownership, address) trigger a revocation and re-issuance of the credential so that the holder’s credential always reflects current information.
+Changes to licence records (*e.g., business trade name, ownership, address*) trigger a revocation and re-issuance of the credential so that the holder’s credential always reflects current information.

 ### 3.4 Assurance

 To minimize risk to verifiers, the City, and licence holders, the Rental Property Business Licence credential is only issued following successful authentication and validation of:

 - **Applicant identity** – via the BC Person Credential (high-assurance, Level 3 trusted digital identity).
-- **Primary address history** – verified using ICBC address records or the Person Credential.
+- **Primary address history** – verified using ICBC address records or the Person Credential, for short-term rental licence applications.
-- **Property ownership** – verified against LTSA property records.
+- **Property ownership** – verified against internal systems, for long-term rental licence applications.
-- **Authorization** – verified by requiring an Owner’s Letter of Authorization if the applicant is not the property owner.
+- **Authorization** – verified by requiring an Owner’s Letter of Authorization if the applicant is not the property owner, for short term rental applications.

 These checks ensure the authenticity of the relationship between the applicant, the business, and the property location.